-- 61. Street, public: A street consisting of a publicly dedicated right-of-way and a roadway maintained by the Town of Chapel Hill or the State of North Carolina. - 62.
-Thoroughfare: A route provided for the purposes of creating connectivity and/or establishing blocks, to include all types of streets, alleys, and non-vehicular paths and greenways with a defined right-of-way. - 63.
-Town council: The governing body of the Town of Chapel Hill, consisting of a mayor and eight (8) council members, as established in the Charter of the Town of Chapel Hill. - 64.
-Town Manager: The Town Manager of the Town of Chapel Hill, or his or her designee. - 65.
-Transparency: The minimum percentage of windows and doors that must cover a ground or upper story façade.
-Transparency is required for any building façade facing a street. - 66.
-Use: The specific activity or function for which land, a building, or a structure is designated, arranged, intended, occupied, or maintained. - 67.
-Use, accessory: A use on the same lot or in the same structure with, and of a nature and extent customarily incidental and subordinate to, the principal use of the lot or structure. - 68.
-Use, principal: The primary or main use of land or structures, as distinguished from a secondary or accessory use. - 69.
-Use, special: A use of land, buildings, or structure that is identified in this appendix as a use that because of its inherent nature, extent, and external effects, requires special care in the control of its location, design, and methods of operation in order to ensure protection of the public health, safety, and welfare. - 70.
-Variance: A relaxation of the strict terms of a specific provision of this appendix authorized by the board of adjustment in accord with the provisions of section 4.6 of this appendix. - 71.
-Vertical mixed use building: A building in which commercial uses are located on the first floor; commercial, residential, or office uses are located on the second to fourth floors; and residential uses are located on any floors above the fourth floors.
-A building must include both (1) commercial and/or office uses, and (2) residential uses, in order to be considered a vertical mixed use building. - 72.
-Zoning Compliance Permit (ZCP): A permit issued by the town manager authorizing the recipient to make use of property in accord with the requirements of this appendix.
+- 57. Town Manager: The Town Manager of the Town of Chapel Hill, or his or her designee. - 58.
+Transparency: The minimum percentage of windows and doors that must cover a ground or upper story facade.
+Transparency is required for any building facade facing a street. - 59.
+Use: The specific activity or function for which land, a building, or a structure is designated, arranged, intended, occupied, or maintained. - 60.
+Use, accessory: A use on the same lot or in the same structure with, and of a nature and extent customarily incidental and subordinate to, the principal use of the lot or structure. - 61.
+Use, principal: The primary or main use of land or structures, as distinguished from a secondary or accessory use. - 62.
+Use, special: A use of land, buildings, or structure that is identified in Appendix A of the LUMO as a use that because of its inherent nature, extent, and external effects, requires special care in the control of its location, design, and methods of operation in order to ensure protection of the public health, safety, and welfare. - 63.
+Variance: A relaxation of the strict terms of a specific provision of Appendix A of the LUMO authorized by the board of adjustment in accord with the provisions of section 4.6 of Appendix A of the LUMO. - 64.
+Zoning Compliance Permit (ZCP): A permit issued by the Town Manager authorizing the recipient to make use of property in accord with the requirements of this appendix.